 You may have heard of the BRRRR (Buy, Rehab, Rent, Rehab, Refinance) method coined by Brandon Turner.
 It is a bit of a hybrid between the strategy of buying and hold and fix and flip.
-You get to take advantage of a rental’s long tail semi-passive revenue stream on the buy and hold side.
+You can take advantage of a rental’s long-tail semi-passive revenue stream on the buy and hold side.
 On the fix and flip side, it allows you to take advantage of buying a distressed asset and causing forced appreciation.

 Buy and Hold Benefits